Arun Valley line

-Many stations on this line retain the short platforms which were originally built, not being extended by the Southern Railway when the line was modernised in the 1930s.
-This causes operational difficulties to this day, which require frequent platform and on-train announcements, telling passengers they must travel in the correct part of the train.
+Many stations on this line retain the short platforms which were originally built, not being extended by the Southern Railway when the line was modernised in the 1930s, nor by any subsequent operators.
+This causes operational difficulties to this day, which require frequent platform and on-train announcements with longer trains, telling passengers they must travel in the correct part of the train.

 History

 The line was opened in three stages by the London, Brighton and South Coast Railway (LB&SCR) between 1848 and 1863, creating what was then known as Mid-Sussex route to Portsmouth.

 Three Bridges–Horsham

 A single track branch line was opened on 14 February 1848, with passing places at the intermediate stations at Crawley and Faygate.
 The line was doubled throughout in 1862.
 The stations now at Ifield and Littlehaven were not opened with the line, both being opened on 1 June 1907: Ifield as Lyons Crossing Halt and Littlehaven as Rusper Road Halt; both serving the outskirts of their nearby towns.
-An additional stop was opened at Roffey Road Halt', however this station was closed in the 1937, as the land next to the station had remained undeveloped.
+An additional stop was opened at Roffey Road Halt; however this station was closed in 1937, as the land next to the station had remained undeveloped.